Online Residential Property Declaration Forms

 To complete and submit PT-19A or PT-19B online, click on the link below that applies to your situation.

-Your are a Joint Property Owner – Two signatures are required.
+Joint Property Owner – Two signatures are required.
 The second signer will receive an email requesting their signature from “SeamlessDocs [Tooele County] Residential Property Declaration”.

 *Note: Use the PT-19A Form for the PT-19A and PT-19B